deanrather/software-development/Software Development Life Cycle.md

 ### Requirements
 Before a new version can be released to production:

-- New items must pass Developer, Peer, and QA Testing
+- New items must pass Developer, Peer, and User Acceptance Testing
-- The new version must pass a Full QA Cycle
+- The new version must pass QA

 ### Workflow
-- Work Planning determines the next Key Feature
-- When an item is completed, the Developer & QA both test it against the other completed items in the new version
+- When an item is completed, the Developer & UAT both test it against the other completed items in the new version
-- When a Key Feature passes Developer, & QA testing, a Full QA Cycle is performed
+- When a Key Feature passes Developer Testing & UAT, QA is performed on the version
-- When a Full QA Cycle completes, the version is released
+- When a version passes QA, it is released
-- When the version is released, we do Work Planning

 ### Terms
 - Development Cycle -- Period of time between one production release and the next
-- Key Feature -- Primary goal of a development cycle
+- Key Feature -- A Feature worthy of causing a QA & Release Cycle
 - Item -- A Feature, Bug, or Improvement.
 Has a card and a branch
 - Testing -- Requires that the item has been merged into the version
-- Developer Testing -- Testing by the developer who worked on the item
+- Developer Testing -- Testing of an item by the developer who worked on the item
-- Peer Testing -- Tesing by another developer
+- Peer Testing -- Tesing of an item by another developer
-- QA Testing -- Testing by a non developer
+- UAT (User Acceptance Testing) -- Testing of an item by a non developer
-- Full QA Cycle -- Peer Testing of all items, and End-to-end QA testing
+- QA -- Peer Testing of all items, and an End-to-end UAT of the entire system

 ### Version Names